UAlbanyArchives/spe_website/_updates/2022-11-30-intersession.md

 image: img/main/winter2.jpg
 link: /directions
 sort_by: 1
-active: false
+active: true
 ---

-The Special Collections reading room will be closed from December 14th, 2022 to January 17th, 2023.
+The Special Collections research room is expected to be closed from Monday, December 18th, 2023 to Tuesday, January 16th, 2024 during Winter Intersession.

 <div class="container">